-For those contractors that Dukes Plus Consultancy know to be employed elsewhere as teaching staff, the company also has a legal responsibility to report the matter to the to the Teaching Regulation Agency (TRA) which may result in a prohibition order being issued by the Secretary of State for Education, as required by sections 141D and 141E of the Education Act 2002.
+For those contractors also employed elsewhere as teaching staff, the company also has a legal responsibility to report the matter to the to the Teaching Regulation Agency (TRA) which may result in a prohibition order being issued by the Secretary of State for Education, as required by sections 141D and 141E of the Education Act 2002.

 A report to the TRA may also be made for additional reasons 'unacceptable professional conduct', 'conduct that may bring the profession into disrepute' or a 'conviction, at any time, for a relevant offence'.